dangrie158/email-categorization-thesis/source/11_chapter_3.md

 This section describes properties of the used news corpus and how it was build.

-The corpus was build from the 21st of November 2016 to 23rd of February 2017.
-It consists of 75,848 german news articles in 11 different categories.
+The corpus was build from the 21st of November 2016 to 6th of March 2017.
+It consists of 54.691 german news articles in 11 different categories.
 [Figure @fig:corpuscount] shows the growth of the corpus over time.
 The flat part at the end of December is due to a server outage over Christmas.
 [Figure @fig:articlesize] shows the size of the articles in 20 bins.
 The histogram doesn't show outlier articles with more than 10,000 words.
 However, it still represents over 97.6% of all articles.

 ![Growth of the corpus size over time](source/figures/corpus_size.pdf "Corpus growth"){#fig:corpuscount}